HTC announces Vive Pro Eye, Cosmos headset and Viveport Infinity subscription service

 HTC has announced a fussilade of product announcements at CES 2019.
 New this year are the HTC Vive Pro Eye eye-tracking hardware, Viveport Infinity games pass subscription, Vive Reality experience and Cosmos VR headset.

-The announcement of Vive Pro Eye was made at CES 2019, where HTC also gave updates on its Viveport Platform.
-HTC has added over 1,000 titles since the last CES but not all these games are available to all users - that's why Vive is introducing Viveport subscription that gives users a number of games for one set price.
+After the announcement of Vive Pro Eye HTC also gave updates on its Viveport Platform: According to its esimates, it's added over 1,000 titles since the last CES but not all these games are available to all users - that's why Vive is introducing Viveport subscription that gives users a number of games for one set price.

 Viveport Infinity is an expansion of the Viveport program that will give users access to over 500 games for one set price.
 Viveport Infinity will work across all HTC platforms including the Wave, HTC Vive and Vive Pro as well as any of Oculus' platfroms.